 - Research: Authoritarian Politics

 - Research: Distributive Politics and Traditional Governance

 - Research: Drug Trafficking Violence, Police, Human Rights

 - Selected Grants

-I am an Associate Professor of Political Science and Senior Fellow at the Freeman Spogli Institute at Stanford University.
+I am a Professor of Political Science and Senior Fellow at the Freeman Spogli Institute at Stanford University.
 I am also an affiliated faculty at the Stanford Center on Global Poverty and Development.

 My research focuses on the political economy of development.
 My work falls into four themes: the study of authoritarian regimes; distributive politics; “traditional” forms of governance and how these compare to “modern” democratic institutions; and drug-trafficking violence and citizen security.
 Much of my research has been on Latin America.

 I am the founding director of the Poverty, Violence + Governance Lab, a place for action–oriented research that establishes partnerships with government agencies, police departments, and civil society organizations to conduct research that aims to generate knowledge as to what works and doesn’t to control violence, improve the functioning and accountability of security institutions, restrain human rights abuses, and increase opportunities for at-risk youth.
 The Lab engages researchers and students — undergraduates, M.A. and Ph.D. candidates — from the fields of political science, education, economics, international policy studies, and engineering.